multitenantkit/multitenantkit/README.md

 **You've built this before.
 So have we.
 Let's not do it again.**

-MultiTenantKit gives you a complete, tested, type-safe implementation in minutes—not weeks.
+MultiTenantKit gives you battle-tested business logic in minutes—not weeks. **Your database.
+Your auth.
+Your infrastructure.** We just provide the code that makes it all work together.

 ---